 Workforce, Marketing & Community.
 3 words that consume a lot of time, energy and passion for Jill St. Thomas.
-With her leadership partner at Tampa Bay Tech, Daniel James Scott, St Thomas is working tirelessly to grow the technology jobs, awareness and connectedness in Tampa Bay.
+She is working tirelessly to grow the technology jobs, awareness and connectedness in Tampa Bay.
 And we should be thankful that she has chosen us.
 As a more-than-qualified technology executive, St Thomas could easily land a senior executive role with a large company.
 Instead she spends her time elevating our whole community and has been especially instrumental in encouraging young women to choose technology as a career path.
 It is with great appreciation that we recognize the far reaching influence of Jill St Thomas across Tampa Bay.

 Years in St. Pete

 Aside from TBT, The Jesuit Mother's Club, Lamplighters

 What gets you out of bed every day?

 My family for sure - 2 boys, a step son and a great husband - making sure they feel loved and supported, and that I make them proud.

 Tampa Bay was a really easy choice.
 I grew up in the northeast, went to school in Boston.
 At the time I graduated, jobs were really scarce in the branding and advertising field I was in.
 So when an opportunity popped up down here, I thought why not go to 364 days of sunshine every year.
 It was a pretty easy move and I found the community to be very welcoming.

 I keep a lot of habits.
 I'm very type A. I keep a gratitude journal.
 Every morning I write down the things I'm expecting to happen during the day.
 And then I close the day reflecting on what I wrote earlier and what I could have done differently to make the day better.

 John Irivng, Anne Lamott.
 I feel like I constantly strive to be a better writer and so I'm constantly reading and trying to find better ways to articulate my thoughts.